zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/22-localization/10-camera/20-camera-localization.md

-During the Update phase the drone updates the particles to be aware of the where on the map it is at.
+During the Update phase the drone updates the particles to be aware of where on the map it is at.